International-Data-Spaces-Association/IDS-testbed/README.md

 ## How to get started?

-1. Install the reference testbed following the [installation and configuration guide](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/Testbed/README.md) in the Testbed Folder .
-You can either use the Preconfigured set up or install every component manually.
+1. Install the reference testbed in the Testbed Folder.
+You can either use the Preconfigured set up using the [install script](./install.sh) and the [Postman collection](./Testbed_Preconfiguration.postman_collection.json) or install and configure every component manually following the [installation guide](./InstallationGuide.md) and the [instructions for preconfigurations](./PreparingPreconfiguredSetup.md).
 Current available components are: Dataspace connector, DAPS, CA, Metadata Broker.

-2. Connect the components to one another following the instructions of the "Interconnectivity of the components", the last section of the [installation and configuration guide](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/Testbed/README.md)

-3. Test the compatibility of your own developed component following the steps of the [Testbed User Guide.](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/Testbed/TestbedUserGuide.md)
+2. Test the compatibility of your own developed component following the steps of the [Testbed User Guide](./TestbedUserGuide.md).

-4. Download the [Test Suite](https://gitlab.cc-asp.fraunhofer.de/ksa/ids-certification-testing) and follow the instructions to conduct automated tests for your own developed connector
+3. Download the [Test Suite](https://gitlab.cc-asp.fraunhofer.de/ksa/ids-certification-testing) and follow the instructions to conduct automated tests for your own developed connector

 ## Current version (V1.0)